The function cxHashMapCreate() creates a new map where both the map structure and the contained buckets are allocated by the specified allocator.

 The above example illustrates basic operations with a map.

 In the first part we add several entries to the map.
 Then the example shows retrieval, updating, and removal of information.
-The last part shows how to iterate over the pairs of the map and how to recover the string from the key.
+The last part shows how to iterate over the pairs inside the map and how to recover the string from the key.

-In real world situations, however, it is quite unlikely that you will use a map to store string literals.
+In real-world situations, however, it is quite unlikely that you will use a map to store string literals.
 The next example shows a more realistic program, where it is necessary to store strings based on user input.

 #include <stdio.h>